-We used 2 bars of Pears soap, honey, bubble-wrap, a flexible mould (you can use anything as long as it has a bit of flex to help remove the soap), a microwavable jug and a spoon.
+We used 2 bars of Pears soap, honey, bubble-wrap, a flexible mould (you can use anything as long as it has a bit of flex to help remove the bar), a microwavable jug and a spoon.

 Chop up your soap and place in a microwavable jug.

-This shows the soap half melted after 40 secs.
+The photo below shows the soap half melted after 40 secs.
 Remember the soap will be hot!

 If you feel the need to stir your soap, do so carefully – you don’t want to introduce any bubbles.